NCAA basketball tournament selection process: Selecting the field

 The NET was initially adopted only for men's basketball.
 Starting with the 2020–21 season, the NCAA Division I women's basketball tournament also began using the NET.
-The women's NET uses input data exclusively from the women's game, but will otherwise operate identically to the men's version.
-All other sports that use selection committees to determine NCAA tournament entries, continue to use their own versions of the RPI, as the Division I women's basketball tournament had done prior to 2020-2021.
+The women's NET uses input data exclusively from the women's game, but otherwise operates identically to the men's version.
+All other sports that use selection committees to determine NCAA tournament entries, continue to use their own versions of the RPI, as the Division I women's basketball tournament had done prior to 2020–2021.

 Predictions and speculation

 While the selection committee assembles to do the official work, many predictions are made by various people and organizations.
 Speculations and buzz can come from anywhere from random college basketball fans to senior bracketologists and experts on the selection process and the seedings, such as ESPN's Joe Lunardi.
 Other well-known experts in this field include Ken Pomeroy of kenpom.com, Jerry Palm of CBSSports.com, Gary Parrish of CBSSports.com, and Dean Oliver of ESPN's BPI.
 The ESPN's BPI also considers injured key players, which is also considered by the NCAA selection committee.

 Bracketology is conducted extensively for the men's tournament, although a few bracketologists also make projected brackets for the women's tournament, the most prominent being Charlie Creme's weekly projections on ESPN.com.